Where to Eat the Best Escargots (Typical From France) in Paris?

 The suppliers of all the ingredients are carefully selected: the butter is from Normandy, the garlic from Billom in Auvergne and the parsley, and all the vegetables for the broth, are from quality greengrocers.

-Whether you want them fresh or canned, you can choose the calibre (14 is the smallest size and 5 is the biggest) as well as the species (Helix pomatia or Cornu aspersa) of your escargots.
+Whether you want them fresh or canned, you can choose the caliber (14 is the smallest size and 5 is the biggest) as well as the species (Helix pomatia or Cornu aspersa) of your escargots.

 Empty shells are available at the shop if you go for canned ones, so you can re-shell them at home.